LindaLawton/google-analytics-dotnet-sdk/README.md

 # Alpah support for Ga4

-This is an alpha brach which supports [Google Analytics Ga4 measurment protocol](https://developers.google.com/analytics/devguides/collection/protocol/ga4) it is very early days with Ga4, Expect to see changes in this often.
-Basic example of how to set up the Ga4Tracker can be found in the host project.
-I will update the read me when things stables.
+This is an alpha brach which supports [Google Analytics Ga4 measurment protocol](https://developers.google.com/analytics/devguides/collection/protocol/ga4) it is very early days with Ga4, expect to see changes in this often.
+A basic example of how to set up the Ga4Tracker can be found in the host project.
+I will update the readMe when things stabilize.

 Current support for